TruptiAShetty/Devlop/env/rds/README.md

        NOTE :Workspaces in Terraform are simply independently managed state files.
 A workspace contains everything that Terraform needs to manage a given collection of infrastructure, and separate Workspaces function like completely separate working directories.
 We can manage multiple environments with Workspaces.
 - Change the parameter vpc_id in dev-terraform.tfvars (which is created from env/vpc folder)
 - Change the parameter subnet_id in dev-terraform.tfvars (which is created from env/vpc folder).Pass the parameter of subnet_id as a private_subnets.
-- After that we should configure s3 backend by using `terrform init` command
+- After that we should configure s3 backend by using `terraform init` command

 **senario**